natawutn/covid19/README.md

 - qr code should be the prefered choice for known or specific *public* areas related cases
 - bluetooth is suitable for close contact
 - gps is suitable for *private* or *community/unknown* areas.

+## Conclusion
+For 3 tracking technolgies, QR code will be able to help detecting only 43% of all cases.
+Thus, if there is the second wave, data from qr code checkin alone will not be enough.